muccg/rdrf/docs/registries.rst

 .. _registries:

-Registriesm Forms and Sections
+Registries, Forms and Sections
 ==============================

 In RDRF, a "registry" is just a named collection of forms.
-A Registry is created by an admin user by selecting "Registrys" from "Settings" and clicking "Add".
+A Registry is created by an admin user by selecting "Registries" from "Settings" and clicking "Add".

 A Registry must have a non-blank name and a code (which should not contain spaces).